 Programming with the Windows SharePoint Services Backup/Restore Object Model

-This topic describes the architecture of the backup and restore object model in Windows SharePoint Services 3.0 and provides some advice about how to program against it.
-Your backup application can be an independent application or an extension of the stsadm.exe command-line tool.
+This post describes the architecture of the backup and restore object model in Windows SharePoint Services 3.0 and provides some advice about how to program against it.
+Your backup application can be an independent application or an extension of the stsadm.exe command-line tool .
 For more information about how to extend stsadm, see How to: Extend the STSADM Utility.

 The Backup and Restore Object Model

-Only one object of this class exists in a farm, and it is created the first time one of its members is called.
+There is always just one object of this class and it is created the first time one of its members is called.
 It remains in memory until the next time Internet Information Server (IIS) is reset; however, its memory footprint is small.